-Stephanie has handled freedom to operate and invalidity analyses including claim chart preparations.
-She has experience in trade secret litigation and has assisted with discovery of evidence demonstrating software and source code misuse.
+Steph drafts and prosecutes patent applications before the United States Patent and Trademark Office (USPTO).
+She performs freedom to operate and invalidity analyses.
+She has experience in patent and trade secret litigation-discovering evidence demonstrating software and source code misuse.

 Strategies for Protecting AI Innovations

 Biopharma Meets AI - Potential IP Protection Strategies

 IP Protection Trends in Artificial Intelligence

 Artificial Intelligence Deployed in Medical Devices: Patent Strategies and Challenges

 - University of San Diego (J.D.
 2018; Member, Law Review); Purdue University (M.S. in Electrical and Computer Engineering 2014); Clarkson University (B.S. in Electrical Engineering 2010)